Concept-Based Dictionary Learning for Inference-Time Safety in Vision Language Action Models

 \subsection{Concept Dictionary Learning in Latent Space}

-Although concept-driven stimuli provide controlled inputs, the resulting VLA activations remain high-dimensional and noisy, making them hard to interpret directly.
+Although concept-driven stimuli provide controlled inputs, the resulting VLA activations remain high dimensional and noisy, making them hard to interpret directly.
 To obtain robust semantics, we aggregate activations for each concept and estimate a dominant latent direction that captures their shared variation.
-Collecting these directions yields a \textbf{concept dictionary}, which re-bases the latent space onto human-understandable concepts and forms the foundation for inference-time safety control.
+Collecting these directions yields a \textbf{concept dictionary}, which re-bases the latent space onto human understandable concepts and forms the foundation for inference-time safety control.

 \paragraph{Activation Extraction.} For each concept $c_i \in \mathcal{C}$, we generate a set of stimuli sentences $\mathcal{S}(c_i) = {s_1, s_2, \dots, s_K}$ as described in the previous section.
 Each stimulus $s \in \mathcal{S}(c_i)$ is fed into the VLA model together with the paired image input, and we extract the hidden representation from the last decoder layer: $ h(s) \in \mathbb{R}^d, $ where $d$ is the dimensionality of the decoder activation space.
 Collecting all activations for concept $c_i$ yields $ H_i = \{ h(s) \mid s \in \mathcal{S}(c_i) \} \subset \mathbb{R}^d. $